Awaziem: Alanyaspor complete late loan move for Nigeria defender

 Prior to his invitation to Gernot Rohr's team earlier this month, the former Porto youth star played three Primeira Liga matches for Boavista.

-Awaziem's arrival is expected to boost Alanyaspor's backline having lost two out of their three Super Lig matches so far this season.
+Awaziem's arrival is expected to boost Alanyaspor's backline after they lost two out of their three Super Lig matches so far this season.

 They are currently 13th in the table with three points from three matches and they host Giresunspor for their league fixture on Sunday.